Skip to main content

 </reading>

-Make sure you use the full name of the book or the proper abbreviation (see the abbreviation cheat sheet below) and that there are no extra spaces before or after the entry.
+Make sure you use the full name of the book and insure that there are no extra spaces before or after the entry.

 Updating your Custom Bible Reading Plan